irawanfirmansyah/find-districts/README.md

 ## Getting Started

-To run this project in **LOCAL ENVIRONMENT**, ensure that Docker is installed on your machine.
+To run this project in **DEV ENVIRONMENT**, ensure that Docker is installed on your machine.
 Then, execute the following command:

 ```bash
 docker-compose up --build